angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 **
 For an upcoming workshop we were asked how to integrate third-party libraries into an Angular application.
-In this blog entry we want to have a closer look at this question.
+In this blog post we want to have a closer look at this question.
 We will discuss a few possible strategies and weigh them against each other.**

 <hr>